 Music Events (Disco, live band, or similar)

-Music events are those described in your booking conditions as music events and they are only accepted on days when most local redidents won't be getting up for work next day, i.e. Fridays, Saturdays, and the night before a public holiday.
-Volume is not unduly restrictive during the evening but where the event goes on until later than 2300, a lower volume limit is applied after that time.
-All large amplifiers have to be connected to certain designated sockets on the first floor.These are controlled by a noise limiting system which disconnects the electricity for a short time if the DJ or other performer ignors a warning light that tells him or her that the volume is too high.
-It is important that any DJ or musicians you engage are fully aware of this.
+Music events are those described in your booking conditions as music events and they are only accepted on days when most local residents won't be getting up for work next day, i.e. Fridays, Saturdays, and the night before a public holiday.
+Volume is not unduly restrictive during the evening but needs to be reasonable.

-Music can never be played outside the building or near open doors.
 When loud music is being played, all the windows must remain completely closed.
-Karaoke performances are never allowed under any circumstances.

 We will give you guidance to help you comply with the hire agreement, so please ask if you are in doubt.
 A sound level meter is used by museum staff on the night.
 On the ground floor lower volume music only is acceptable because there is less sound insulation.
 The noise source cannot be close to the back doors unless these are to be closed to guests, in which case they will be unable to go outside.

 The hire agreement requires you to obtain our written prior approval for amplified live music.
 This is because live music is less controllable than recorded music.
-As a rule of thumb a live band using amplifiers will be unacceptable if there are more than four people in the band.
-One electric guitar is the maximum.
-Live music is normally limited to finishing at 2300, after which time recorded music can continue until the end of the event.
+As a rule of thumb a live band using amplifiers can not include more than four people in the band.
+Electric guitars are not permitted.
+(The term "electric guitar" includes all types of electric guitar including bass guitars).
 A live music agreement may stipulate some additional conditions.
 These are not hard-and-fast rules because we are prepared to consider any live music proposal but we have to be satisfied that it will not be a nuisance to our neighbours.
-Exceptions to the limit on the number of electric guitars will only be made in exceptional circumstances.

-Recorded music is controllable and can continue to the end of the event subject to the general noise control arrangements outlined here.
+Recorded music is controllable and can continue to 2300 subject to the general noise control arrangements outlined here.
 You do not need special approval for recorded music if you have booked a music event.

 We have hosted a large number of events that have followed this policy successfully.
 Numerous clients have had a great time without imposing their party on our neighbours.
 Please ensure that guests are aware of the need to respect local residents, in particular when leaving the premises late at night.
 Please note that there is a term in the agreement which allows us to terminate the event if the agreement is being broken - we hope this will never be necessary.
 If you are in doubt about the type of musical entertainment you intend to engage, please consult us.